devanandersen/env/README.md

 ## Prerequisites

-Install Nix and Git on your system:
+Install Nix, Git, Brew on your system:

 Nix